 Last week China celebrated the annual Dragon Boat Festival with most people getting a few days off work for the national holiday.
-I took the opportunity to travel to the coastal city of Xiamen, Fujian province, a 1 hour flight from Shenzhen (vs 8 hours by bus).
-Leaving last Thursday moring and coming back Saturday afternoon I had a little more than two days to explore the area.
+I took the opportunity to travel to the coastal city of Xiamen, Fujian province, a 1-hour flight from Shenzhen (vs 8 hours by bus).
+Leaving last Thursday morning and coming back Saturday afternoon I had a little more than two days to explore the area.

-Xiamen has a rich history as a seaport which has seen revolution, Japanese invasion, European collonialism, high-profile corruption and was one of the first Special Economic Zones setup in 1980.
+Xiamen has a rich history as a seaport that has seen revolution, Japanese invasion, European colonialism, high-profile corruption and was one of the first Special Economic Zones set up in 1980.
 It’s comprised of Xiamen Island, Gulangyu Island (the main attraction), and a larger region on the mainland.
 Being opposite to Taiwan also makes it an area of strategic military importance in evidence by the rather large guns pointing in the same direction.

-After a very stormy preceding week we were lucky enough to be greated by blue skys and warm weather.
+After a very stormy preceding week, we were lucky enough to be greeted by blue skies and warm weather.
 Initial impressions were of a clean city with a large variety of architectural styles (due mainly to British colonial influence) giving a distinctly un-Chinese feel to the surroundings.
-During the festival many restaurants were serving traditional glutinous rice dumplings called Zongzi wrapped in bamboo leaves which made for some tasty little treats.
+During the festival, many restaurants were serving traditional glutinous rice dumplings called Zongzi wrapped in bamboo leaves which made for some tasty little treats.

-Our first stop stop was the Turtle Garden in Jimei district.
-Given the name I was expecting some massive spawn of turtles lurking in murky pools but in reality there were none.
-Conceived in 1950 by famous business man and philanthropist Mr. Tan Kah Kee the garden contains a memorial to the anti-Japanese war and liberation of Jimei with an inscription by Mao Zedong and various sculptures depicting key events.
+Our first stop was the Turtle Garden in the Jimei district.
+Given the name, I was expecting some massive spawn of turtles lurking in murky pools but in reality, there were none.
+Conceived in 1950 by famous businessman and philanthropist Mr Tan Kah Kee the garden contains a memorial to the anti-Japanese war and liberation of Jimei with an inscription by Mao Zedong and various sculptures depicting key events.